amarlearning/spot-optimizer/README.md

 # Performance Optimisations

-- Only updates intance interuption table every hour and not the whole data like ranges, intance types since they don't change often.
+- Updates the instance interruption table only every hour and not the whole data, such as ranges and instance types, since they don't change often.

 ---